byuccl/dac_sdc_2022/_labs/hls_accelerator.md

 ### IP Export

 As you did in Lab 5, the next step is to package your Verilog into an IP module that you can include in your Vivado project.
 Fortunately, you don't have to do this manually; Vitis HLS will automatically package your IP.
-You can select *Export IP* from the menu, or from Tcl:
+You can select *Export RTL* from the run menu, and output your IP to the *hw/ip_repo* folder.
+Or add this to the end of your proj.tcl:

     export_design -format ip_catalog -output ../../ip_repo/fill_bitmap_region.zip